celinerobi/ast_dataset/data_download_and_preprocessing/Readme.md

 ### Naming Convention:
 #### Tile Naming Convention:
-All tiles' names include information: state_resolution_year_quadrangle_filename **State:**
-Two-letter state code (eg. NC means North Carolina).
-**Resolution:**
-String specification of image resolution, which has varied throughout NAIP’s history.
-Depending on year and state, this may be “050cm”, “060cm”, or “100cm”. (“060cm” in this dataset).
-**Year:**
-Four-digit year.
-Images are collected in each state every 3-5 years, with any given year containing some (but not all) states.
-For example, Alabama has data in 2011 and 2013, but not in 2012, while California has data in 2012, but not 2011 or 2013.
-Esri provides information about NAIP coverage in their interactive NAIP annual coverage map.
-In this dataset, tiles are acquired in 2018 or 2019.
 **Quadrangle:**
 USGS quadrangle identifier, specifying a 7.5 minute x 7.5 minute area.
 The filename component of the path (m_3008601_ne_16_1_20150804 in this example) is preserved from USDA’s original archive to allow consistent referencing across different copies of NAIP.
 Minor variation in file naming exists, but filenames are generally formatted as: